Legal Separation Attorney in Spokane County

 Deciding which legal process suits you and your spouse best takes careful consideration.
-To learn more about legal separation and for help navigating the process, call David J. Crouse & Associates and schedule a consultation with one of our family law attorneys in Spokane: 509-624-1380.
+To learn more about legal separation and for help navigating the process, call Crouse Erickson and schedule a consultation with one of our family law attorneys in Spokane: 509-624-1380.

 The legal separation process is much like that for dissolution.
 It begins with one spouse (the petitioner) filing a petition with the Superior Court that requests the court grant the couple a legal separation.
 Once the court has filed the initial pleadings, the couple can enter into temporary orders that dictate how they will handle certain matters during the interim, such as support, child custody, and paying bills.

 Similar to a divorce, there will also be a discovery phase, a time period in which the parties gather and share documents and financial records.
 If the couple agrees on terms, they can amicably enter into a legal separation agreement that settles all the matters of separation, including how they will handle child custody, insurance, debts and assets, child support and spousal maintenance, among other things.

 If the parties have difficulty reaching terms, they may opt for mediation.
 During mediation meetings, a neutral, third party professional mediator facilitates discussion between each party and their attorneys.
 The mediator suggests ways to compromise and reach a mutual agreement.
 If the parties still cannot agree, a trial may be necessary, although most couples wind up settling before trial ensues.